Casualty (person): Killed in action

 A casualty classification generally used to describe any person killed by means of the action of hostile forces.

 Missing in action

 A casualty classification generally used to describe any person reported missing during combat operations.
 They may have deserted, or may have been killed, wounded, or taken prisoner.

 Wounded in action

 A casualty classification generally used to describe any person who has incurred an injury by means of action of hostile forces.

 Prisoner of war

 A casualty classification generally used to describe any person captured and held in custody by hostile forces.

 Civilian usage

 The word "casualty" has been used since 1844 in civilian life.
+In civilian usage, a casualty is a person who is killed, wounded or incapacitated by some event; the term is usually used to describe multiple deaths and injuries due to violent incidents or disasters.
+It is sometimes misunderstood to mean "fatalities", but non-fatal injuries are also casualties.

 Incidence

 Military and civilian fatalities

 According to WHO World health report 2004, deaths from intentional injuries (including war, violence, and suicide) were estimated to be 2.8% of all deaths.
 In the same report, unintentional injury was estimated to be responsible for 6.2% of all deaths.